weilueluo/ucl-notes/COMP0023 Network Systems.md

 - host: endpoints running applications, at least one interface
 - router: intermediate system with multiple interface
-- subnet: point-to-point (cable between two routers) or shared LAN where hosts and routers are connected wit their interface.
+- subnet: point-to-point (cable between two routers) or shared LAN where hosts and routers are connected with their interface.

 #### Computing the Table